scottluskcis/github-report-generator/README.md

 A CSV file named `copilot_associations.csv` is generated for this report containing the data.
 You will see the following values in the report:

-* org_name: Name of the organization the report was run for
+* **org_name**: Name of the organization the report was run for
-* user_name: Name of a user found in the org as either a Team Member in one of the orgs teams or an active user in one of the repositories found in the org
+* **user_name**: Name of a user found in the org as either a Team Member in one of the orgs teams or an active user in one of the repositories found in the org
-* user_has_org_copilot_seat: whether or not the user has been assigned a copilot seat directly by the org.
+* **user_has_org_copilot_seat**: whether or not the user has been assigned a copilot seat directly by the org.
 This does not indicate if the user may have been assigned a copilot seat by another org
-* association: The association the user has noted in this report.
+* **association**: The association the user has noted in this report.
 This will either be the name of a Team in the org or the name of a Repository in the org
-* association_type: The type of association the user has
+* **association_type**: The type of association the user has

     > [!NOTE]
     > This will either be **team** indicating the user is a member of a team within the org or **repository** indicating the user is an active user in one of the repositories